By Tom Winter

-5. This, as our US President said, pushed Russia to annex Ukraine — or lose its Black Sea Access to the United States.
+5. This, as our US President said, pushed Russia to annex Crimea — or lose its Black Sea Access to the United States.
 (Who would a pro-US Ukraine lease the Crimea naval base to?)

 5a.
 The International Court of Justice, in the instance of Kosovo, determined that Kosovo’s independence referendum was legal.
 Implying, and outrightly stating, that a region seceding from its central government does not need that central government’s authorization to be legal.

 5b.
 Crimea’s referendum overwhelmingly favored returning to Russia.
 This is the only vote that the people of Crimea ever had about their status.
 Recall from (1) above that the only voter in 1953 was Nikita Krushchev.
 The Russian parliament agreed to admit Crimea.